 This is part two in our Facebook ads series.
 See part I for an introduction to Facebook ads.

 As we talked about in our previous article, Facebook ads have become the go to marketing platform for eCommerce and retail businesses.
-In the last years, Facebook has improved custom audiences, allowing users to retarget based on several factors and increased targeting capabilities so users can target a very specific audience of people who are most likely going to buy your product.
+Recently, Facebook has improved custom audiences, allowing users to retarget based on several factors and increased targeting capabilities so users can target a very specific audience of people who are most likely going to buy your product.
 With such pinpointed targeting, advertisers have managed to lower their new customer acquisition cost by as much as 73%

 Your advertising objective is the action you want people to take when they see your ads.
 The objective should align with your overall goals of what you want your ad to achieve.